 For students to make good progress, other than good teaching, behaviour must be good.
 Without great behaviour, learning is interrupted, the natural flow of teaching is stuttered and focus is lost.

 Two aspects of behaviour must be tackled.
 The microcosm,and the macrocosm.
-The macrocosm is largely the responsibility of leaders and what the ethos they seek to create.
+The macrocosm is largely the responsibility of leaders and the ethos they seek to create.
 The right workplace policies.
 Levels and quality of staffing.
-Having a visible presence for safety and calm.
+Having a visible presence around the school for safety and calm.
 In essence, school culture.

 A question we must all ask is this: what am I doing to successfully manage microcosms and macrocosms?